realA10001986/Time-Circuits-Display/README.md

 - After entering data into all fields, the data is saved and the menu is left automatically.
 - Note that after entering dates/times into the "destination" or "last departure" displays, autoInterval is set to 0 and your entered date/time(s) are shown permanently (see below).
 - If you entered a custom date/time into the "present" time display, this time is then used as actual the present time, and continues to run like a clock.
 (As opposed to the "destination" and "last departure" times, which are stale.)

+If the mode is setting up the alarm:
+- Press ENTER to toggle the alarm on and off, hold ENTER to proceed
+- Then enter the hour and minutes.
+This works as described above.
+- The menu is left automatically after entering the minute.
+Note that the alarm is recurring, ie it repears every day at the programmed time.
+It must be switched off in the keypad menu.

-If mode is "select AutoInterval" (display shows "INT")
+If mode is "select AutoInterval" (display shows "INT"):
 - Press ENTER to cycle through the possible autoInverval settings.
 - Hold ENTER to select the shown value and exit the menu ("SAVE" is displayed briefly)
 - 0 makes your custom "destination" and "last departure" times to be shown permanently.
 (CUS-TOM is displayed as a reminder)
 - Non-zero values make the clock cycle through a number of pre-programmed times, your custom times are ignored.
 The value means "minutes" (hence "MIN-UTES").

-If mode is "select brightness" (display shows "LVL")
+If mode is "select brightness" (display shows "LVL"):
 - Press ENTER to cycle through the possible levels (1-5)
 - Hold ENTER to use current value and jump to next display
 - After the third display, "SAVE" is displayed briefly and the menu is left automatically.

+If the mode is to show the IP:
+- Hold ENTER to leave the menu

  If mode is "END"
- - Hold ENTER to quit the menu
+ - Hold ENTER to leave the menu